o3de/o3de.org/content/docs/userguide/mobile/deployment-tool-device-farm-integration.md

 1. Click **Save**\.

-## Building and Deploying an App to AWS Device Farm<a name="ios-android-deployment-tool-device-farm-integration-building-and-deploying-an-app-to-aws-device-farm"></a>
+## Building and Deploying an App to AWS Device Farm {#ios-android-deployment-tool-device-farm-integration-building-and-deploying-an-app-to-aws-device-farm}

 At this point, you are ready to build and deploy your app to Device Farm\.